 Graduate Employees may be eligible for leave under multiple University policies as a student or as an employee, whether for their own medical condition or the condition of a family member.
-A full description of the leave policies and coverages that may apply to Graduate Employees will be maintained on the University Human Resources website.
+A full description of the leave policies and coverages that may apply to Graduate Employees can be found at:

+https://hr.oregonstate.edu/benefits/leaves/family-and-medical-leave-act-fmla/graduate-assista ntships- family-medical-leave will be maintained on the University Human Resources website.
+Eligible leaves, including but not limited to paid sick leave under this Article, will run concurrently when coverages overlap.
+For each qualifying leave, the employee must first utilize accrued and donated paid sick leave, and then enter into unpaid leave status until they return to work.
 Eligible leaves under this Agreement, including but not limited to paid sick leave and other applicable leave coverages, will run concurrently with FMLA, OFLA, and OPFML when coverages overlap.
 For each qualifying leave, the employee must first utilize accrued and donated paid sick leave until such leave has been exhausted, prior to entering into any applicable unpaid leave status (Leave Without Pay, or LWOP) until they return to work, subject to overall leave limitations and eligibility requirements under applicable policy, law, and this Agreement.